 Morning Walking tour of Venice and a gondola ride

-Walking tour with a local guide is one of the best ways to learn the history of the place.
+A walking tour with a local guide is one of the best ways to learn the history of the place.
 You will see some of Venice’s main attractions from the outside, but you will get there by taking off the beaten path allies, avoiding the largest tourist crowds.
-Venice is extremely hot during high season so I would recommend you going on a morning walking tour.
+Venice is extremely hot during the high season so I would recommend you going on a morning walking tour.
 This way you will avoid the most intense heat and the largest tourist crowds.
 There is a tour you can combine with a gondola ride.
 As cliche as it sounds and looks, I found it quite amusing.
 The gondolier won’t tell you any stories, and he might sing you a short song, but he will pose for you in the background of your selfies.
 The walking tour is in small groups and takes approximately 1,5 – 2 hours, while a gondola ride takes about 25-30 minutes.
 The gondola ride might be shared with others depending on how many participants on your tour.
 If you are lucky, you will be the only one booking your gondola ride, as we were.
 The gondola ride alone costs 80 Euro, so this deal is super convenient.
 CHECK LATEST PRICES AND REVIEWS FOR THIS COMBO TOUR HERE.

 Eat like a local tour